dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 ## High Availability (HA) cluster configuration

 In a HA cluster configuration, you should run three or five replicas for the Zero node, and three or five replicas for the Alpha node.
+A Dgraph cluster is divided into RAFT groups, where Dgraph Zero is group 0 and each shard of Dgraph Alpha is a subsequent numbered group (group 1, group 2, etc.).
+The number of replicas in each RAFT group must be an odd number for the group to have consensus, which will exist when the majority of nodes in a group are available.

-{{% notice "note" %}}
+{{% notice "tip" %}}
-If the number of replicas is 2N + 1, up to **N servers** can go offline without any impact on reads or writes.
-So, if there are 5 replicas, three must be online to avoid an impact to reads or writes.
-The total number of Zero and Alpha node replicas should be an odd number, as an even number of replicas will prevent consensus if nodes go offline (which will impact reads and writes).
+If the number of replicas in a RAFT group is **2N + 1**, up to **N** nodes can go offline without any impact on reads or writes.
+So, if there are five replicas, three must be online to avoid an impact to reads or writes.
 {{% /notice %}}

 ### Dgraph Zero